Wait Time Truth Project · Est. 2026

 Is Express Pass worth it at Universal?

 Universal Express Pass can cost $80–$300+ per person per day.
-If posted wait times are consistently inflated by 40–80%, a family of four spending $400–$1,200 on Express Pass may be making that decision based on overstated queue lengths.
-Our data shows Universal parks averaging inflation factors between 1.57× and 1.79× — among the highest of any U.S. park chain.
-By contrast, parks like Dollywood and Cedar Point show inflation factors near 1.0×, meaning their posted times are accurate.
-WaitTimeTruth helps guests compare inflation rates across parks so they can decide where skip-the-line products represent real value and where the standby line is shorter than the sign says.
+If posted wait times consistently run 40–80% higher than actual waits, a family spending hundreds on Express Pass may be basing that decision on inflated numbers.
+Our data shows Universal parks averaging ratios between 1.57× and 1.79×.
+Parks like Dollywood and Cedar Point show ratios near 1.0×.

 Where does WaitTimeTruth get its wait time data?

 Posted wait times are sourced from the Queue-Times.com Real Time API, which pulls directly from parks' official systems and updates every 5 minutes.
-Queue-Times covers 80+ parks worldwide including Disney, Universal, Six Flags, Cedar Fair, SeaWorld, and independent parks.
-Actual wait times are crowdsourced from guest reports submitted through waittimetruth.com and the AmusementRating Apple Watch app, which can passively time your wait from your wrist.
-The Inflation Factor is the ratio of these two numbers.
-All actual wait time data is self-reported and we clearly label it as such.
-Inflation factors are calculated ratios, not findings of intentional wrongdoing by any park operator.
+Actual wait times are crowdsourced from guest reports submitted through waittimetruth.com and the AmusementRating Apple Watch app.
+All actual wait time data is self-reported and clearly labeled as such.
+Our ratios are mathematical comparisons, not assertions about any park's intentions or practices.

 Go Deeper